-For the longest time, there was a stereotype that gaming on laptops is expensive.
-That stereotype has been proven wrong, these days you can get an entry-level gaming machine for under $400.
+For the longest time, there was a stereotype that gaming on laptops was expensive.
+That is no longer true as these days you can get an entry-level gaming machine for under $400 for playing basic and older games.

-- 1. Lenovo IdeaPad S145 (Editor’s Top Pick – Can play some entry level games at around 30 FPS)
+- 1. Lenovo IdeaPad S145 (Best Gaming Laptop Under $400 – Can play some entry level games at around 30 FPS)

 - 2. HP Ryzen 3 (Second Choice – a good option for low level gaming)